+Though automotive digital ad spend declined in 2020 due to COVID-19, it’s set to bounce back in a big way in 2021, making every conversion more important than ever.
 The majority of vehicle shoppers start their journey by finding and comparing dealerships online, usually through searches.
 When they’ve completed their research, they often convert by calling.
-To acquire more customers, automotive marketers are optimizing SEO and digital ads to drive more high-quality calls and personalizing the caller experience to increase call conversions.
+To acquire more customers in 2021, automotive marketers must focus on SEO and a revitalized digital ad strategy to drive more high-quality calls and personalize the caller experience to increase call conversions.

 The Automotive Consumer Journey Often Begins Online

-1. 95% of vehicle buyers use digital as a source of information.
-Since auto purchases are highly considered, the vast majority of vehicle shoppers use online resources to find answers to their questions (source: Google).
+6. 95% of vehicle buyers use digital as a source of information.
+Since auto purchases are highly considered, the vast majority of vehicle shoppers use online resources to find answers to their questions (Source: Google).

-2. 2x as many automotive consumers start their research online versus at a dealer.
-Today’s automotive consumers are informed and knowledgeable since they self-educate online before they ever make contact with a dealer (source: Google).
+7. 2x as many automotive consumers start their research online versus at a dealer.
+Today’s automotive consumers are informed and knowledgeable since they self-educate online before they ever make contact with a dealer (Source: Google).

-3. 76% of new and used vehicle shoppers run a search before buying.
-Automotive consumers overwhelmingly turn to search engines to find dealerships and get answers to their questions (source: LSA).
+8. 76% of new and used vehicle shoppers run a search before buying.
+Automotive consumers overwhelmingly turn to search engines to find dealerships and get answers to their questions (Source: LSA).

 Many Vehicle Shoppers Researching Online Make First Contact by Calling